lyteword/chspurgeon-tod/volume-4/psalm-87.md

 Praise the mount—oh fix me on it,

-Mount of God's unchanging love."— *C.H.S.*
+Mount of God's unchanging love."— *C. H. S.*

 ## Hints to the Village Preacher

 **Verses 2-3.**

-1\.The foundation of Zion.
+1\.
+The foundation of Zion.

 (a) It is but one: *"foundation."*